SNL-WaterPower/WecOptTool-MATLAB/docs/user/example.rst

    .. math::
     F_u(\omega) = -Z_i^*(\omega)u(\omega) ,

-   where :math:`u(\omega)` is the velocity. where :math:`u(\omega)` is the velocity. |br| |br|
+   where :math:`u(\omega)` is the velocity. |br| |br|

  - **PseudoSpectral:** Constrained optimal power absorption [Bacelli]_.
-This control tracks the above described ComplexConjugate when constraints, such as limited PTO force or limited PTO stroke, are inactive.
-The dynamics are solved efficiently via a |pseudo spectral method|_.
+This is a numerical optimal control algorithm capable of dealing with both constraints and nonlinear dynamics.
+This approach is based on
+   |pseudo spectral method|_.

 The controllers are defined as classes in the :mat:mod:`~+WecOptTool.+control` sub-package.